lee-orr/dexterous_developer/README.md

   - Relies on a fork of bevy_winit (only when hot reload is enabled, will use the regular bevy_winit otherwise).
 A PR for adding the required ability to bevy exists.

 ## Installation

+Grab the CLI by running: ```cargo install dexterous_developer_cli```.
+If you don't want to use the cli - there is more info in the docs.

+You'll be able to run the dexterous verion of your code by running `dexterous_developer_cli` in your terminal.

 In your `Cargo.toml` add the following: